 Santa Fe Practicalities

 It’s a pleasant surprise that only moderately deep pockets are needed to find good food or memorable accommodations in Santa Fe.
-With recipes that show the influence of more than 2,000 years of Native American culture (which contributed three major staples: beans, corn, and squash), some 400 years of Catholic inclusion (chiles, cilantro, cumin, onions, garlic, wheat, rice, and both beef and pork), and a liberal dash of American inventiveness, Santa Fe restaurants serve the world’s oldest, newest, and, some say, tastiest cuisines—often all side by side on the very same plates.
-Menu offerings include dishes like a buttermilk corn cake with smoky chipotle-chile shrimp (and a side of red chile onion rings), chiles rellenos stuffed with roast duck and black bean mole sauce, or blue corn turkey enchiladas.
+With recipes that show the influence of more than 2,000 years of Native American culture (which contributed three major staples: beans, corn, and squash), some 400 years of Roman Catholic inclusion (chilies, cilantro, cumin, onions, garlic, wheat, rice, and both beef and pork), and a liberal dash of American inventiveness, Santa Fe restaurants serve the world’s oldest, newest, and, some say, tastiest cuisines—often all side by side on the same plates.
+Menu offerings include dishes like a buttermilk corn cake with smoky chipotle-chili shrimp (and a side of red-chili onion rings), chiles rellenos stuffed with roast duck and black bean mole sauce, or blue corn turkey enchiladas.
 Santa Fe’s fine food is at least as much a draw as its rich history and magical mountain light.

-Just off the Plaza, and well worth a visit for its addictive breakfast quesadilla (with scrambled eggs, applewood-smoked bacon, Jack cheese, and guacamole), is Cafe Pasqual’s (1 21 Don Gaspard Ave., 505/983- 9340), which has deliciously inventive dishes at lunch and dinner, too.
-After a meal elsewhere (unless someone else is paying your expenses!), join Santa Fe’s old guard at the Pink Adobe (406 Old Santa Fe Trail, 505/983-7712 or 505/982-9762), also known as simply “The Pink,” a very deluxe, retro-minded supper club that’s also home to the kitschy Dragon Room bar, a popular late-night hangout.
+Just off the Plaza, and well worth a visit for its addictive breakfast quesadilla (with scrambled eggs, applewood-smoked bacon, Jack cheese, and guacamole), is Café Pasqual’s (121 Don Gaspard Ave., 505/983- 9340), which has deliciously inventive dishes at lunch and dinner, too.
+After a meal elsewhere (unless someone else is paying your expenses!), join Santa Fe’s old guard at the Pink Adobe (406 Old Santa Fe Trail, 505/983-7712), also known as simply “The Pink,” a deluxe, retro-minded supper club that’s also home to the kitschy Dragon Room bar, a popular late-night hangout.